NannyML/nannyml/docs/tutorials/performance_calculation/binary_performance_calculation/standard_metric_calculation.rst

 .. _standard-metric-calculation:

 ========================================================================================
-Estimating Standard Performance Metrics for Binary Classification
+Calculating Standard Performance Metrics for Binary Classification
 ========================================================================================

-This tutorial explains how to use NannyML to calculate the confusion matrix for binary classification models.
+This tutorial explains how to use NannyML to calculate standard performance metrics for binary classification models.

 .. note::